 How are Social Security Numbers Assigned?

 Until 2011, Social Security Numbers are assigned to different regions in batches.
 The number is divided into 3 parts – the area numbers, the group numbers, and the serial numbers.
+Know more with the SSN Allocation Chart.
 Contrary to popular belief, social security numbers are not issued consecutively.

 [Want to verify that a social security number is valid?
 Try our Free SSN Verification tool!]